Seeing & Looking

 Wait, let's think about the mindset.
 The idea of defining ourselves by a brand or type is nonsense.
 You never hear a violinist say "I play Black and Decker."
 The brand, the gear and the machine always take second fiddle to the idea.

 The frame of mind frames the frame.

 Sure, there are technically-oriented folks who love the mechanism.
 And when people ask about gear, they have good intentions.
 Some want to share the shots they've taken.
 Some tell you a little about their gear.
-Yet, others go on about gear 'til the cows come home, steering the exchange away from photography's essence and into trivia about gear: "You use that big lens?"
-"This only has 10 megapixels, but...", or "That's so heavy; I use my cell phone- it takes shots just as good, and when I sent the video to . . ."
+Yet, others go on about gear 'til the cows come home, steering the exchange away from expressing the essence and into trivia about gear: "You use that big lens?"
+"This only has 10 megapixels, but...", or "That's so heavy; I use my cell phone- it takes shots just as good, and when I sent the video to..."

-When nature's creatures are all around, gear talk can distract, and when gear talk becomes debate that interrupts vision, I walk on.
-Now, there are times for gear talk, depending on context.
-When I am with people and we are not photographing, a lively conservation about gear is appropriate and I love the exchange.
+When silence is vital to photograph nature's creatures, gear talk can distract, and when such talk becomes debate, vision is interrupted, so I walk on.
+Now, there are times for gear talk, depending on context; when I am with people and we are not photographing, a lively conservation about gear is appropriate and I love the exchange.

 Let's keep working on the subject matter of our photographs, contemplate scenes that emerge from our inner being.
 Let light, culture, and expression be first and foremost.
 As we ponder ways to deliberately practice our intention, we can as "why am I taking this?"
 Photo gear has been around for over 180 years.
 Your singular visual creative mind is here, now, in this place.
 Put the soul before the shutter.

 Photos and Writings by Jim Austin Jimages